GenghisDarb/TORUS-Theory/notebooks/validation/entropy/README.md

-# Entropy validation notebooks
+# Entropy Validation

+## Why this folder matters for TORUS
-This folder contains Jupyter notebooks for entropy drift and related experiments:
+This folder contains notebooks and data related to entropy drift tests for TORUS validation.

-- entropy_analyze.ipynb
+## What it contains
+- **Notebooks**: Jupyter notebooks analyzing entropy drift patterns.
+- **Data**: Entropy counts and raw data files supporting the analysis.

+## How to use
+Open the notebooks in Jupyter and execute the cells to analyze the entropy data.
+Ensure the required data files are present in the `data/entropy/` folder.

+## Next steps
+Additional notebooks will be added for extended entropy validation tests.